CUCyber/presentations/linux/intro.md

 Note:
-The kernel is a computer program that is the core of a computer's OS It has complete control over everything in the system
+The kernel is a computer program that is the core of a computer's OS It has complete control over everything in the system The kernel acts as the intermediator between the OS and the computer's hardware

 ## So Linux is a Kernel...